Request information about Camp Nicolet!

 A:

-Having a birthday at camp is a special occasion.
-Your camper will have a special birthday sign crafted by her cabin counselors, a birthday cake (flavor combination of her choice.), and our traditional birthday song sung to her.
-The party continues in the evening when she’ll take some of her cake back to the cabin to share with her cabin mates.
-You can even contact the camp office for approval to send a special care package and set up a birthday phone call.
+The party continues in the evening when she takes some of her cake back to the cabin to share with cabin mates.
+We encourage parents to contact the camp office for approval to send a special care package and to set up a birthday phone call.

 Q: Is there a required camp uniform?